UTexas80/splGoldenDeathX/README.md

       - 1.1.2.1.i ema 100 day price.
       - 1.1.2.1.j ema 200 day price.
       - 1.1.2.1.k sma 20 day price.
-      - 1.1.2.1.l Sma 50 day price.
+      - 1.1.2.1.l sma 50 day price.
       - 1.1.2.1.m sma 100 day price.
       - 1.1.2.1.n sma 200 day price.
-    - 1.1.3.1 A candlestick chart detailing the historical stock prices.
+    - 1.1.3.1 Candlestick chart detailing the historical stock prices.
-    - 1.1.3.2 A histogram of the closing price.
+    - 1.1.3.2 Histogram of the closing price.
   - 1.2 The second section analyzes Startpharma's historical returns circa 2001.
-      - 1.2.1.0 Within this partitiion, each of the date-sensitive charts can be further segmented into 1 month, 3 month, 6 month, Year-to-Date, 1 year and Cumulative time frames.
-A date range can be entered as well
+      - 1.2.1.0 Within this partitiion, each of the date-sensitive charts can be further segmented into 1 month, 3 month, 6 month, YTD, 1 year and cumulative time frames.
+A date range can be entered as well.
         - 1.2.1.1 Daily Returns.
         - 1.2.1.2 Weekly Returns.
         - 1.2.1.3 Monthly Returns.